Injury or Condition Confirmation Letter

 How to Get Your Confirmation Letter

-Complete the online questionnaire
+Complete the online consultation

-Upload your evidence
+Upload your supporting evidence

 GMC-registered doctor reviews and issues your letter

 One of our experienced GPs reviews your submission the same day and issues a confirmation letter where clinically supported by the evidence.
 The doctor may contact you for additional information or clarification.
-Letters reflect the clinical evidence presented — all documentation is accurate to the submission.